Chapter 17: Tiger Tiger

 Max nodded and turned to George.
 “Now that you’re here, George, I must tell you that I have to leave soon for an important meeting.
 Business first.
 Your aunt understands that to be successful, I must take practical steps.
 Or I’ll become another artist whose big dreams die little deaths.”

-They went into the tiny kitchen, where AnnaMaria emptied a package of fresh, buttery croissants onto a plate on the table.
+They went into the little kitchen, where AnnaMaria emptied a package of fresh, buttery croissants onto a plate on the table.

 “These are all for you, George.”
 She poured him chocolate milk.
 “I remembered how much you like this.
 Also, the orange juice is fresh-squeezed just like in Paris.”

-As George washed his hands, AnnaMaria set out utensils and a bunch of bananas.
-Then she poured her husband coffee which he quickly gulped down.
+George washed his hands.
+AnnaMaria set out utensils and a bunch of bananas.
+Then she poured her husband coffee which he quickly gulped down, still standing.

-“Thanks for cooling it down,” he said.
-Still standing, he described to them his persistent sense of myopia as an artist, how he saw his paintings as lenses into the greater world or ideas to share with others that he could not shape any other way.
+“Thanks,” he said.
+Then he described his persistent sense of “myopia as an artist,” how he saw his paintings as “lenses into the greater world” or ideas to share with others that he could not shape any other way.
+His expression was pained.

 Aunt AnnaMaria looked earnest, his pupil-muse, her eyes growing dark and her blue dress tingeing the shadows in her face.